High Tide Aquatics

 Added water and a few chunks of rock seeded with a couple pieces of live rock.

 I’m very surprised by how quickly ATO water evaporates.
 I’m adding almost a liter/quart per day.
 My ~6 cup vase is slightly too small for me to leave over the weekend and not have to sweat it.
-It like 3 days of coverage and now I feel like 2 days at best.
+I'd like 3 days of coverage and now I feel like 2 days at best.

 PXL_20230604_022303690.jpg